 TREASURER’S REPORT - Anne Lockwood

-Anne referred to last couple of months and her flippant comments about having money in the bank.
-If we didn’t have a Vice President, we would have to close and return all our funds to PSP; but thankfully Peter has accepted the role.
+Anne referred to last couple of months and her comments about having money in the bank and that if we didn’t have a Vice President, we faced the risk of questions being asked by PSP regarding the viability of our club.
+Thankfully Peter has accepted the role.
 Thank you, Peter.
 Anne will now inform PSP of Peter accepting the role of Vice President.
 Her Financial report on the notice board contains 167 transactions, containing Silo Tour - $28,000, Tai Chi - nearly $2,000 and Bare Island $2,500.
 Lots of people are now paying for the Hunter lights, Seven Island Tour & the upcoming Christmas Party.
-Anne is holding $11,300 for these upcoming events, leaving only $20,000 in the bank, which is just sufficient to cover expenses for the next 2 years, so that we are financial.
+Anne is holding $11,300 for these upcoming events, leaving only $20,000 in the bank, which is just sufficient to cover expenses for the next 2 years, so we are in a very sound financial position.

 ACTIVITY REPORTS